developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/barcode/index.md

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.SCANMODE_SINGLE_BARCODE - String: "single_barcode" Decode only a single barcode at a time.
+* Constant: EB.Barcode.SCANMODE_SINGLE_BARCODE - String: "single_barcode" decodes a single barcode at a time.
-* Constant: EB.Barcode.SCANMODE_UDI - String: "udi" Decode UDI standard barcodes.
-This will decode AI fields of the barcodes as well.
-Note that the UDI scanning is only available with Imager based scanners.
+* Constant: EB.Barcode.SCANMODE_UDI - String: "udi" decode UDI-standard barcodes and AI fields. **Available only with imager-based scanners**.
+* Constant: EB.Barcode.SCANMODE_MULTI_BARCODE - String: "multi_barcode" decodes multiple standard barcodes simultaneously.
+Use `barcodeCount` property to set maximum number of barcodes to be scanned at once. **Requires EMDK 6.8 (or newer) on the device**.
+* Variable: EB.Barcode.barcodeCount - Sets the number of barcodes (integer from 2&ndash;8 to scan at one time.

+##### Example
+	:::javascript
+	EB.Barcode.scanMode =  EB.Barcode.SCANMODE_MULTI_BARCODE;
+	EB.Barcode.barcodeCount =  5;

+#### Callback Parameters
+After scanning multi-barcode data using `EB.Barcode.enable({}, callback)` method, barcode data is returned as an array of tokenized hash data.
+The tokenized data is differentiated from other barcode data using `isMULTIBARCODEData` callback parameter.
+The following callback parameters are defined to retrieve MULTIBARCODE decoded data in the callback method:

+`isMULTIBARCODEData` - determines whether the scanned data is `MULTI_BARCODE` decoded data.

+`MULTIBARCODETokenizedData` - contains an array of tokenized data received after processing the MULTIBARCODE data (applies only to `MULTI_BARCODE` decoding).

+`data` - returns the scanned data.

+`source` - returns the source device and human-readable decoder type of the decoded barcode or symbol.

+`time` - returns the time of the scan.

+`rawData` - returns the raw scanned data.

 ####Access